Obliviate: Efficient Unmemorization for Protecting Intellectual Property in Large Language Models

+\mypara{Candidate Token Selection Strategy} Our final ablation examines the token candidate selection strategy for the forget loss ($\floss$).
+We compare two approaches: (1) direct selection from top-k probabilities, and (2) selection ensuring matching capitalization and leading space patterns for the $k$ alternate tokens (as mentioned in \autoref{sec:forgetLoss}).
+We present the results in \autoref{fig:candSelect} for both organic and synthetic datasets.
+As the figure shows, as expected both techniques have a similar performance with respect to unmemorization.
+However, benchmarking both techniques shows an advantage for using the smart selection of candidates, as it better preserves the model's behavior.
+This was especially monitored when using the MT-Bench in the CoTaEval evaluation; using the standard candidates resulted in a MT-Bench score of only 3.7 versus 4.67 for the smart selection, which shows that smart candidate selection can better help maintain utility.
 These ablation studies collectively demonstrate that \system{} maintains robust performance across a wide range of hyperparameter configurations.
-The method exhibits particular stability in probability distribution coverage and candidate selection, while offering better unmemorization performance for smaller stride lengths without a loss in utility.
+The method exhibits particular stability in probability distribution coverage and candidate selection, while offering better unmemorization performance for smaller stride lengths without a significant loss in utility.
 We believe these results highlight the strong performance and stability of \system{} without the need to rely on precise hyperparameter tuning.